 - Enter your server name.

 - Click the connection button to connect to the FTP server.

 Upload Download and Connect

 Once you see your files and folders, you’re connected.
-It’s transferring files time.
 You are ready to upload or download files via FTP.
-If you’ve chosen SFTP in your client software, its secure file transfer protocol for your uploads and download.
+If you’ve chosen SFTP in your client software, you will be using that protocol for transferring files while connected.

 Hosting to Downloading

 Hosted FTP provides secure file storage in an FTP server.
 Saves businesses time and money vs. self-hosting and having to be responsible for server costs and maintenance.